Ricinus: Allergenicity and toxicity

 Ricinus is extremely allergenic, and has an OPALS allergy scale rating of 10 out of 10.
 The plant is also a very strong trigger for asthma, and allergies to Ricinus are commonplace and severe.

 The castor oil plant produces abundant amounts of very light pollen, which easily become airborne and can be inhaled into the lungs, triggering allergic reactions.
 The sap of the plant causes skin rashes.
-Individuals who are allergic to the plant can also develop rashes from merely touching the leaves, flowers, or seeds.
-These individuals can also have cross-allergic reactions to latex sap from the related Hevea brasiliensis plant.
+People who are allergic to the plant can also develop rashes from touching the leaves, flowers, or seeds.
+They can also have cross-allergic reactions to latex sap from the related Hevea brasiliensis plant.

 The toxicity of raw castor beans is due to the presence of ricin.
 Although the lethal dose in adults is considered to be four to eight seeds, reports of actual poisoning are relatively rare.
 According to the Guinness World Records, this is the world's most poisonous common plant.
-Symptoms of overdosing on ricin, which can include nausea, diarrhea, tachycardia, hypotension and seizures, persist for up to a week.
-The poison can be extracted from castor by concentrating it with a fairly complicated process similar to that used for extracting cyanide from almonds.
+Ricin is also present in lower concentrations throughout the plant.

 If ricin is ingested, symptoms commonly begin within two to four hours, but may be delayed by up to 36 hours.
 These include a burning sensation in mouth and throat, abdominal pain, purging and bloody diarrhea.
 Within several days there is severe dehydration, a drop in blood pressure and a decrease in urine.
 Unless treated, death can be expected to occur within 3–5 days; however, in most cases a full recovery can be made.

 Poisoning occurs when animals, including humans, ingest broken castor beans or break the seed by chewing: intact seeds may pass through the digestive tract without releasing the toxin.
 The toxin provides the castor oil plant with some degree of natural protection from insect pests such as aphids.
 Ricin has been investigated for its potential use as an insecticide.
-The castor oil plant is also the source for undecylenic acid, a natural fungicide.

 Commercially available cold-pressed castor oil is not toxic to humans in normal doses, whether internal or external.